Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: Introduction

+when, instead, $e^{i \alpha}= -1$, the Hamiltonian becomes the antisymmetric one, $\hat H_- = \frac 12 \left( \hat x \hat p - \hat p \hat x \right)$, which is not Hermitian and leads to the class of PT-symmetric quantum Hamiltonians that can have either complex conjugate or purely real eigenvalues.
 In general, when the Hamiltonian is not Hermitian and presents PT-symmetry, one can argue that in general $\hat H$ may admit an infinite number of positive real eigenvalues but it cannot be a-priori excluded the existence of a single complex value that falsifies the approach to the RH.
 Exceptions are made when one finds a specific PT-symmetric system with real eigenvalues \cite{devincenzo,El-Ganainy,Mannheim}.
 Another issue that one can find is that certain classes of quantum Hamiltonians can have the inner-product space of eigenstates that is not a usual Hilbert space and the elements of the vector space may have infinite norm.

 This problem recalls what happens in quantum field theories, the infinite norm of state vectors are the result of the use of an infinite and in general flat spacetime volume.
 Formulated differently, that type of norm can be interpreted as a sort of infrared divergence.
 One way to face this problem is to introduce a finite interval of spacetime and use an integral representation of the delta function that characterizes the norm.
 The terms that may appear in the norm can be replaced by the volume interval, cancelling the divergences and adopting a hyperbolic geometric support for which one imposes a log-behavior like in a Rindler spacetime.
 Some interesting remarks can be found in Ref. \cite{strumia} with PT-symmetric quantum mechanics.